michael-tanner-coder/zombie-kid/README.md

 # ZOMBIE KID!
 This was a quick little game originally made for the GMTK 2023 jam, but due to scheduling issues, I couldn't find time to compete in the jam proper, so it's here as a late release.

+The theme of the jam was "roles reversed", so I decided on a silly game where you play the role of a zombie.
+But instead of trying to eat or infect people, he just wants friends lol

 The repo is based off the risky-rico repo I recently built with HomeTeamGameDev, so it shares a lot of cruft code with it (slowly removing that though)

 # PREMISE
-Zombie Kid is about building up an army of friends by giving everyone cute zombie hugs.
+Zombie Kid is about a lonely little zombie who wants to build up an army of friends by giving everyone cute zombie hugs.

 Walk up to a person and make them your friend just by hugging them!
 The more friends you get, the bigger your group will be.